French cruiser Guichen (1897): Characteristics

 Guichen was 133 m long both at the waterline and overall, with a beam of 16.71 m and an average draft of 7.5 m.
 She displaced 8281.9 t.
 Her hull featured a straight stem and a pronounced tumblehome shape, as was typical for French warships of the period.
 She had a spar deck that extended for most of the length of the vessel.
-Guichens superstructure consisted of a main conning tower forward with a small bridge structure atop it and a smaller secondary conning tower aft.
+Guichen's superstructure consisted of a main conning tower forward with a small bridge structure atop it and a smaller secondary conning tower aft.
 She was fitted with three light pole masts for signaling purposes, though the center mast, serving as a support to Temperley coaling booms, was damaged in an accident in 1906 and was cut down and converted into a ventilation shaft.
 She was equipped with six searchlights.
 Her crew ranged from 594 to 604 officers and enlisted men.